 Objectives:This study aimed to determine the severity and frequency of domestic violence among pregnant women in Chabahar.

-Methods:This cross-sectional study was performed in a random cluster sample of 400 pregnant women referred to health centers in Chabahar, southeast Iran.
+Materials and Methods:This cross-sectional study was performed on 400 pregnant women referred to health centers in Chabahar, southeast Iran.
 The Dispute Resolution Measures Questionnaire collected the data.
-Data were entered into the computer using SPSS version 16 software and analyzed by descriptive and analytical tests.
+The ANOVA test, t test and logistic regression was used to analyze the data.
+Data were entered into the computer using SPSS version 16 software.

 Results:Overall, 3.5% of women experienced very mild violence, 13.5% mild violence, and 83% moderate violence during pregnancy by their husbands.
 There was a significant relationship between total violence and pregnant women's and husbands' education (P < 0.05).
 Also, elementary literacy of pregnant women (OR = 4.7, P = 0.001) and husbands (OR = 6.2, P = 0.001) increased the likelihood of domestic violence among pregnant women.